7 times James Milner was a better person than all of us put together

 James Milner is a better human being than you – yes, you.
 Don’t worry, it’s not just you.
 It’s a fact we all have to live with.
 James Milner is the best person on this godforsaken planet.
 And it’s not even close.

 The Liverpool midfielder has only begun to be truly appreciated as a player after reaching the latter stages of his career, and his personality is now shining through more than ever as an all-round good guy.

 We’ve taken a look back at six times we’ve just really wanted to give him a big hug and tell him how much we love him.

-Jurgen Klopp caused plenty of controversy with his decision to field an entire team of academy players with Neil Critchley in charge for Liverpool’s FA Cup replay with Shrewsbury Town.
+Jurgen Klopp caused plenty of controversy with his decision to field an entire team of academy players with Neil Critchley in charge for Liverpool’s FA Cup replay with Shrewsbury Town in February 2020.